Definition and Prevalence

 - Susceptibility to illness.

-For most people, grief is accommodated over time with support of family and friends.
-Identifying the fact that there may also be positive outcomes of bereavement, including the potential for post-traumatic growth, is a recent development within the field; 'resilience' is one of the key concepts that is being used to understand and acknowledge the way that people deal with their grief and bereavement.
+For most people, grief is supported over time by a person’s family and friends.
+Identifying the fact that there may also be positive outcomes of bereavement, including the potential for post-traumatic growth, is a recent development within the field; [12,13] 'resilience' is one of the key concepts that is being used to understand and acknowledge the way that people deal with their grief and bereavement.

 There is no evidence that sharing and disclosure of feelings will lead to ‘healthy’ or less intense grieving for those people who experience normal grief reactions.
 There is also no evidence that grief counselling improves outcomes for people who experience normal grief.
-[8-10]
+[4,28] Most people grieve within their family and friends network and often do not seek out professional support.
+Therefore, interventions targeted at community awareness around grief and bereavement may be beneficial.

 - Responsive health care for the dying patient and reduction of patient distress before death